-Perform DISM command dism /online /cleanup-image /restorehealth
+- Perform DISM command dism /online /cleanup-image /restorehealth

-- After that run system file checker utility sfc /scannow
+- After that run the system file checker utility sfc /scannow

 - Restart Windows and check Windows running smoothly.

 Did these solutions help to fix Windows 10 freezes, System restarts automatically etc? let us know on the comments below, Also read: